JJ/hoborg/text/text.md

 --------------------

 "I just wanted to have a nice and wet farewell from you" Tracy told Rufus.
-Tracy owed me, and she was good at this, she had been born for this.
+Tracy  was good at this, she had been born for this.
 Honkies were not good for much else, Gummy, are you smiling?
 Can't tell, without all the teeth.